mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

   - For example, `date_trunc('month', '1969-07-24')` will return `'1969-07-01'`
   - `day`, `dow`, `doy`, `isodow`, `isodoy` will all truncate to the day

+### Set operation functions

+- `jaccard_index(expr, expr)` will return the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index), also
+  known as the *Jaccard similarity coefficient*, on two sets.
+The sets are specified using two row expressions representing two bags of words.
+The column names will be used as values, meaning this function can be used on the output of the `tokenize` function.
+The function will return 1 if the sets are equal, and 0 if they are completely different.

 ### Vector space functions

 - `norm(vec, p)` will return the L-`p` norm of `vec`.
 The L-0 norm is the count of non-zero